Yalçın Küçük

-Yalçın Küçük (born 1938) is a Turkish socialist writer, economist, historian and media pundit, recognized for his historical studies on the late-Ottoman and Republican periods in the history of Turkey and Soviet economic development from a Marxist perspective and also his interest in crypto-Judaism in Turkey (Sabbateanism) and criticism of the Justice and Development Party.
+Yalçın Küçük (1 July 1938 – 6 April 2026) was a Turkish socialist writer, economist, historian and media pundit, recognized for his historical studies on the late-Ottoman and Republican periods in the history of Turkey and Soviet economic development from a Marxist perspective and also his interest in crypto-Judaism in Turkey (Sabbateanism) and criticism of the Justice and Development Party.

 Background

 Küçük was born in Iskenderun.
 His father's ancestry is Turkoman while his mother's is Caucasian.
 He went to the Kabataş High School, followed by Ankara University.
 He graduated in 1960 with a degree in political science.

 Career

-His first job was in the State Planning Board, where he eventually oversaw the Long Term Planning department.
+His first job was in the State Planning Organization, where he eventually oversaw the Long Term Planning department.
 In 1966 he found a position at the Middle East Technical University.
-He was fired after the 1971 coup.
+He was fired after the 1971 military memorandum.
 Before the coup he wrote calling for a "Socialist Revolution" and a socialist administration in Turkey in the leftist publications Yön, Emek, Ant.
 He is also well known for his bitter criticisms of another strategy called "National Democratic Revolution" (Milli Demokratik Devrim).

-In 1973, he became a reserve officer at the Polatlı Artillery school (military service is compulsory in Turkey) and served in the 1974 Turkish military operation in Cyprus.
-Afterward he ran the economy department of the establishment newspaper, Cumhuriyet.
-He also ran the economy bulletin of the Anka news agency.
+In 1973, he became a reserve officer at the Polatlı Artillery school (the military service is compulsory in Turkey) and served in the 1974 Turkish military operation in Cyprus.
+Afterward he ran the economy department of the established newspaper, Cumhuriyet.
+He also ran the economics bulletin of the Anka news agency.

 He soon devoted himself to leftist causes, such as editing the newspaper Yürüyüş and relaunching of the Workers Party of Turkey (Türkiye İşçi Partisi).
 The party kicked him and some others out in 1978; so, they launched a magazine called Socialist Power (Sosyalist İktidar) the next year.

 In 1979 he joined Ankara University but was again dismissed after the next coup, in 1980.
 He returned to academia at Gazi University, and retired in 1987.